 Cloudflare is mostly Free

-Another great thing about Cloudflare is that most of it’s page caching and CDN services are free and you don’t have to pay a penny to use these services.
-But one of the major problems with Cloudflare free plan is that you can’t do conditional page caching like what you can do on their paid plans.
+Another great thing about Cloudflare is that most of its page caching and CDN services are free and you don’t have to pay a penny to use these services.
+But one of the major problems with Cloudflare's free plan is that you can’t do conditional page caching like what you can do on their paid plans.
 But with some clever programming on your website can easily resolve this problem and this is the approach we take with all of our client websites to ensure they can use Cloudflare for free while ensuring the static web pages of the website are being cached via Cloudflare.

 Cloudflare is more than just page caching or CDN

 Though Cloudflare truly has an amazing page caching and CDN mechanism, it has so much more power than just page caching.
 Cloudflare also has very advanced security features which help to prevent your website from DDOS attacks, spam, and bad bot access.
 If you opt for their paid plans, you get even more security and optimization features which are really helpful for high-traffic websites.